Gluons in charmoniumlike states: Discussion

-Quark mass contribution $\langle H_m\rangle $ in different states are illutrated in the upper panel of Fig.~\ref{fig:x}.
+Quark mass contribution $\langle H_m\rangle $ in different states are illustrated in the upper panel of Fig.~\ref{fig:x}.
 For all the states, $\langle H_m \rangle$ is around 2.0 to 2.2 GeV.
 Note that $\langle H_m\rangle$ here only includes the contribution from valence charm quarks.
-The contribution from charm sea quarks is subtle since the 2+1 flavor ensemble is used in this work and we don't have any charm sea in the configurations, but its contribution $\langle H_m^{c,sea}\rangle$ can be estimated from the charm valence quark contribution $\langle H_m^{c,v} \rangle$ (the actual $\langle H_m \rangle$ we obtained) based on the heavy quark expansion~\cite{Shifman:1978zn},
+The contribution from charm sea quarks is subtle since the 2+1 flavor ensemble is used in this work and we do not have any charm sea in the configurations, but its contribution $\langle H_m^{c,sea}\rangle$ can be estimated from the charm valence quark contribution $\langle H_m^{c,v} \rangle$ (the actual $\langle H_m \rangle$ we obtained) based on the heavy quark expansion~\cite{Shifman:1978zn},